 Different ways and rates

 Children develop and learn in different ways and at different rates.
 Pupils individual needs are assessed and appropriate planning is conducted.

 How do children learn?

 We provide a secure, stimulating environment where which young children can explore areas of learning at their own pace.
 The Early Years team consider the individual needs, interests and stage of development of each child in their care and they use this information to plan a challenging and enjoyable experience covering all areas of learning and development.

 Children learn skills, acquire new knowledge and demonstrate their understanding through seven areas of learning and development.
 These prime areas are those most essential for a child’s healthy development and future learning.

-By the time your child leaves us in EYFS to begin their first year in the national curriculum; we aim for them to achieve the early learning goals.
+By the time your children leave our Early Years stages to begin their first year in the national curriculum; we aim for them to achieve the early learning goals.